Home

 I seem to be having problems getting my P1 Bolex to focus.
 Focus is okay for a close subject, but when I zoom out (telephoto), the focus changes.
 How do I do both?

-ANSWER: Using Zoom lever, zoom out to the farthest telephoto point past the subject.
+ANSWER: Using Zoom lever, zoom out to the farthest telephoto point just past the subject.
 Open camera iris all the way (smallest number or f=1.9).
-This lets in the most light to make focusing easier.
-Focus using viewfinder's split image on subject or horizontal or vertical line near subject.
+This lets in the most light to make focusing easier and focusing sharp (shallow depth of field).
+Focus using P-1's viewfinder's "split image" on the subject or horizontal or vertical lines near subject.
 Now readjust eyepiece (diopter) for sharpest view.
-If necessary, repeat focusing and eyepiece (diopter) adjustment.
-The focus is now set.
-The diopter is set.
-Use zoom lever to reframe subject.
-Adjust iris for correct light.
-Shoot film.

 PROBLEM: